kshetline/json6/README.md

 [ECMAScript 5.1]: https://www.ecma-international.org/ecma-262/5.1/

 [ECMAScript 6.0]: https://www.ecma-international.org/ecma-262/6.0/index.html

+_By the way, the original JSON might be pronounced like the name "Jason", but JSON-Z is pronounced jay-SANH-zee, kind of like "Jumanji"._

+_At least that's what I'm going with._

 ## Summary of Features
 The following features, which are not supported in standard JSON, have been added to JSON-Z: